Emily K. Jones ‘16

 Accounting and Political Science major

-"Initially, I decided to attend SJC for financial reasons upon receiving a Presidential Scholarship.
+"Initially, I decided to attend St. Joseph's for financial reasons upon receiving a Presidential Scholarship.
 Now in the middle of my last semester here at St. Joseph's, I am so thankful for my decision.

 "I have had amazing professors and advisors that have guided me accordingly to ensure both my career aspirations and personal passions were reflected in my course schedules.
 Professor Bartley and Dr. Rockwell were both supportive of my decision to double major in two demanding areas and helped to make it work.